FlyTrapMind/gradle/subprojects/docs/src/docs/release/notes.md

 * `TaskOutputs.files()` method – call `TaskOutputs.file()` with each file separately instead

 ## Potential breaking changes

-### Supported Java versions

-TBD - Gradle requires Java 7 or later to run.
-TBD - Gradle tooling API requires Java 7 or later to run.
-TBD - Test execution in Gradle requires Java 6 or later.

 ### Sonar plugin has been removed